jbcodeforce/python-code/docs/flask/flask-tdd-docker.md

 # Flask microservice with TDD and docker

-This is based on the tutorial from [tesdriven.io](https://testdriven.io/courses/tdd-flask).
-What it addresses are:
+This content is based on the tutorial from [tesdriven.io](https://testdriven.io/courses/tdd-flask) and covers:

 * [pipenv for virtual environment and dependencies management](https://github.com/pypa/pipenv)
 * [Flask Restful](https://flask-restful.readthedocs.io/en/latest/quickstart.html) where resources are build on top of Flask views